balancer-team/rando-js/README.md

 # Rando

 Rando is a tool for generating identifiers.
 By default, `rando()` generates a cryptographically random, universally unique identifier with 22 characters and 128 bits of entropy.
-Options can be modified to fit a wide variety of ID requirements.
+Options can be modified to fit a wide variety of requirements.

 ### Install